Contextual/Thread-local Sessions¶

 method

-execute(statement: Executable, params: _CoreAnyExecuteParams | None = None, *, execution_options: OrmExecuteOptionsParameter = {}, bind_arguments: _BindArguments | None = None, _parent_execute_state: Any | None = None, _add_event: Any | None = None) Result[Any] ¶ Execute a SQL expression construct.
+sqlalchemy.orm.scoped_session.execute(statement: Executable, params: _CoreAnyExecuteParams | None = None, *, execution_options: OrmExecuteOptionsParameter = {}, bind_arguments: _BindArguments | None = None, _parent_execute_state: Any | None = None, _add_event: Any | None = None) Result[Any]¶ Execute a SQL expression construct.

 Proxied for the

-class on behalf of thescoped_session
+Sessionclass on behalf of thescoped_sessionclass.Returns a

-object representing results of the statement execution.E.g.:
+Resultobject representing results of the statement execution.E.g.:

 from sqlalchemy import select result = session.execute( select(User).where(User.id == 5) )